kevincdurand1/schwab-mcp/README.md

   and options chains
 - **Account Privacy**: Built-in account identifier scrubbing to protect sensitive information
-- **Enterprise-Ready**: Deployed on Cloudflare Workers with Durable Objects for state management
+- **Enterprise-Ready**: Deployed with Docker using Express.js and Redis for session management

 ## Features